Thambikku Entha Ooru: Soundtrack

 The soundtrack was composed by Ilaiyaraaja and the lyrics were written by Panchu Arunachalam.
 The song "Aasaikliye" is based on the Carnatic raga Arabhi, while "Kadhalin Deepam Ondru" is based on the Charukesi raga.
 Ilaiyaraaja was hospitalised after a hernia surgery and therefore unable to sing, so he composed this song by whistling and sent the notes to his studio.
 During the recording and rehearsals, Ilaiyaraaja would be available over phone to make corrections, and when the song's singers S. P. Balasubrahmanyam and S. Janaki were recording, they practised the whole tune and sang it over the phone while Ilaiyaraaja made the necessary corrections.
 The song "En Vaazhvile" is based on "Aye Zindagi Gale Lagale" from Sadma (1983).
 In May 2015, the FM radio station, Radio City, commemorated Ilaiyaraaja's 72nd birthday by broadcasting the composer's songs in a special show titled Raja Rajathan for 91 days.
 "Kadhalin Deepam Ondru" was one of the most requested songs on the show.

+Reception

+Ananda Vikatan rated the film 43 out of 100.